intel-analytics/BigDL-2.x/docs/docs/APIGuide/FeatureEngineering/relation.md

-A relation represents the relationship between two items.
+A Relation represents the relationship between two items.

 **Scala**
 ```scala